makersacademy/airport_challenge/README.md

  => #<Airport:0x007faf318b4ce0 @the_weather=:Cloudy, @runway=[], @capacity=5> #

 [*********************************************************************]
-        Create an airport with your own capacity like so:
+        Create an airport with your own capacity in IRB like so:

 2.2.3 :001 > require './lib/airport'
  => true